ow/samsung-frame-art/readme.md

 ### Need images?
 I wanted to do this with the [Google Earth View images](https://earth.google.com/web/data=CiQSIhIgYWJiZTA3ZGNkODM3MTFlNmIzMmFhNWViMDBhYjQ5ZmM), which are lovely and of which there are many thousands of images.
 I can't distribute these, but you can learn how to [download these here](https://www.gtricks.com/earth/download-all-google-earth-view-wallpapers/)—they work really well with this library.

+### Troubleshooting
+If the script locks up it's likely you haven't accepted the permissions request on your TV.
+If you did accept the permissions, you can check if the script can reach your TV by running:
+`python3 art.py --debug`

+If you don't get an error, something else is going on and you should file an issue!

 ### Caveats

 - Because Samsung TVs don't let you check if a file was already uploaded, every time the file is uploaded to the TV the script saves the filename and remote file ID in `uploaded_files.json` — if you run the script again and the file is already on the TV, the script will ensure it's not duplicated repeatedly on the TV.